whyseco/Modal-Simple/README.md

 ## Modal-Simple

-This is a simple App to have a quick and customisable modal
+This is a simple quick and customizable modal component that you can use in your App.
+The modal is based on bootstrap.

 ## Exemples